mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "There is a growing object in space obstructing Ara.
 We have 90 days before it goes dark.
 We must-"

 The senate was in an uproar as Tinpo and Padji came closer to me.
-Mel yelled, "Stop!" at them, but they ignored her commands.
+Melna yelled, "Stop!" at them, but they ignored her commands.
 Tinpo grabbed my arms with a the tightest grip I had felt before and thrust me out of my chair and into the walkway.
 I screamed, "No!" and reached for the paper, but he was stronger than me.
-Mel quickly grabbed the paper and chased after me.
+Melna quickly grabbed the paper and chased after me.
 She gripped my hand and said, "Don't worry, I will read your message.
 I'll come for you after we adjourn."
-Padji turned around and held Mel back as gently as she could.
-My last view of the senate was of Mel, in her robes, standing strong as always, with the message grasped firmly in her hand.
+Padji turned around and held Melna back as gently as she could.
+My last view of the senate was of Melna, in her robes, standing strong as always, with the message grasped firmly in her hand.

 ---

 My cell was dark and dusty.
 I was tempted several times to lay down on the dusty floor, but I talked myself out of it each time.
 The tiniest sounds became loud enough to startle me: a short breeze through the window outside, a beetle stumbling on a rock, even the racing thoughts in my mind made an audible buzz.
 I was prepared for Ulukoma, but not for the gnawing anxiety and guilt I felt sitting in a cell alone.
-I wondered in an almost-prayer if the Senate would believe Mel.
+I wondered in an almost-prayer if the Senate would believe Melna.
 If they would ridicule her for allowing her jund to break into the Senate and address everyone.
 And where was Fajro?
 How did he think this would work?
 He couldn't have stood there distracting them forever.

 A door opened in the next room, waking me from the droning trance of my cell.
 I heard a female voice start to talk to the watchman.
-I listened intently through the wall and I thought I heard Mel's voice, but couldn't be sure.
+I listened intently through the wall and I thought I heard Melna's voice, but couldn't be sure.
 They moved to the inner door which opened with a mechanical clink, and footsteps began to ring off the gray stone walls.
 I stood up to watch them by the lanterns they held to the shadow.

 "Liffa, you have a visitor," the watchman said.

 I kept looking until their faces came into view.
-It was Mel.
+It was Melna.

-"Mel... before you say anything I–"
+"Melna... before you say anything I–"

 She took my hand and expressed a gentleness I hadn't expected, "Shh...
 Liffa... you did the right thing today."